Types of Benefits Under Workers’ Compensation

 Workers’ compensation laws can be difficult to navigate, as they vary from state to state.
 Generally, workers’ compensation insurance exists to provide injured employees with benefits in the event they sustain an injury through the course of their work duties.
-When an accident occurs at work, an employee files a claim with the insurance company… read more
+When a workplace accident occurs, an employee files a claim with the insurance company and… read more

 What Is Maximum Medical Improvement?

 Posted in Personal Injury,Workers' Compensation on November 27, 2018

 Some injuries may only require a few days or weeks to fully heal while others lead to long-term or permanent complications.
 Despite the major advances in medical technology over the past several decades, there is only so much that medical professionals can do.
 When a patient reaches the point where no further treatment will improve… read more

 Posted in Personal Injury,Workers' Compensation on August 24, 2018